-The Black Hand, The original infantry was already neigh-unstoppable, and there's an entire faction dedicated to them, which lets them completely destroy everything on the ground, adds other units such as the best Anti-Air in the game, the ability to add a black hand to all your base infantry squads, a Humongous Mecha based on the avatar that has a flamethrower which can fire while it's moving, letting a group raze entire bases just by walking by, There's also the fact that a single Black Hand squad can defeat a Sniper Squad, despite the fact that A: a Sniper Team is a dedicated Anti-Infantry unit while a Black Hand Squad is a anti-infantry/anti-building unit and B: The black hand is in fact, cheaper than the Sniper Team.
+The Black Hand; the original infantry was already nigh-unstoppable, and there's an entire faction dedicated to them, which lets them completely destroy everything on the ground, adds other units such as the best Anti-Air in the game, the ability to add a Black Hand to all your base infantry squads, a Humongous Mecha based on the avatar that has a flamethrower which can fire while it's moving, letting a group raze entire bases just by walking by, There's also the fact that a single Black Hand squad can defeat a Sniper Squad, despite the fact that A: a Sniper Team is a dedicated anti-infantry unit while a Black Hand Squad is an anti-infantry/anti-building unit and B: The Black Hand is in fact, cheaper than the Sniper Team.

 The MARV from Kane's Wrath is a giant tank that can garrison four infantry, fires sonic waves from a three-barreled cannon, can instantly harvest Tiberium, and with the right combination of infantry is nigh unstoppable.

-Hell Is That Noise: If you're a GDI player up against a Nod force, the Obelisk of Light's charge-up hum.
+Hell Is That Noise: If you're up against a Nod force, the Obelisk of Light's charge-up hum.

 Love to Hate: Kane is one of the most well known PC game examples.